MadTeaPartyGames/the-gonzo-docs/index.md

 ## Introduction:
 {: .fs-6 .fw-400 }
 GonzoFX ia a plugin that is intended to allow for quick and easy post process effects.
-Some of the are common effects, others are intended to add some trippy mind altering effects.
+Some of them are common effects, others are intended to add some trippy mind altering effects.
 A single actor built in C++ to be as performant as possible.

 ## Zero to Gonzo in seconds!
 {: .fs-6 .fw-400 }